 #21 – Legend

-Legend is a hack n’ slash beat em’ up game that was released in 1994 for the Super Nintendo.
+Legend is a hack n’ slash beat ’em up game that was released in 1994 for the Super Nintendo.
 The game uses side-scrolling beat ’em up gameplay with weapons similar to Golden Axe and The King of Dragons.
 The game follows two fictional warriors, Kaor and Igor, as they try to stop the corrupt son of the king.
 Legend has 7 levels highly inspired by other popular medieval-fantasy themed games.

 #20 – Final Fight

-Final Fight is a side-scrolling beat-’em-up that was originally released on arcade cabinets in 1989 and eventually ported to the SNES.
+Final Fight is a side-scrolling beat ’em-up that was originally released on arcade cabinets in 1989 and eventually ported to the SNES.
 In the game, you must fight through the gangs of the fictional Metro City to save his daughter.
 Interestingly, the game began development as a sequel to the original Street Fighter but switched genres after the fame and success of Double Dragon.
-It is often considered to be the game that jump-started the fame of the beat em’ up genre.
+It is often considered to be the game that jump-started the fame of the beat ’em up genre.

 #19 – Final Fight: Guy

 Final Fight: Guy is a rereleased version of the last game on the list.
 It replaced the character Cody with his fan-favorite rival, Guy.
 The game also added an additional level that was removed from the original SNES version of the game.
 It featured the same story and level design as the original game.
 But despite only having relatively small changes, the game quickly became a hit amongst fans.

 #18 – The Peace Keepers

 The Peace Keepers is a beat ’em up video game released for the Super Nintendo Entertainment System in 1993.
 It is the final game of the Rushing Beat Trilogy.
-To expand on the last two entries in the series, the games adds a few new features to its gameplay.
+To expand on the last two entries in the series, the game adds a few new features to its gameplay.
 These included new branching gameplay paths and multiple endings and the always needed special attacks.
 The game also expanded its roaster to include 6 playable characters.

 #17 – The Tick

 The Tick is a side-scrolling beat ’em up video game based on the comic book and cartoon of the same name.
 It was originally released by Fox Interactive in 1994.
 While having the look of the show, The Tick, unfortunately, failed to capture the ironic humor of the show leaving it a failure amongst fans.
-A weird feature of the game is that some levels consisted of platformer type movement until the arrival of enemies.
+A weird feature of the game is that some levels consisted of platformer-type movement until the arrival of enemies.